waynedovey/rhsi-edb-vault/README.md

 - A one‑shot **Job** on `site-b` that turns the Vault secret into a Skupper **AccessToken**, which the Skupper controller then redeems to create the link

-The worked example uses a simple **PostgreSQL primary / standby** pair connected via Skupper.
+The worked example uses a simple **EDB CloudNativePG Postgres pair** connected via Skupper.

 ---